renesas-rz/meta-renesas-ai/README.md

 ```
 meta-*/templates/*/local.conf
 ```
-show how to whitelist the commercial license flag for graphics packages.
 This is needed to add full video encoding/decoding support to the BSP.
-For example for the RZ/G1H:
+For example for the RZ/G2L:
 ```
-LICENSE_FLAGS_WHITELIST = "commercial_gstreamer1.0-libav commercial_gstreamer1.0-omx"
+LICENSE_FLAGS_WHITELIST = "commercial_gstreamer1.0-libav commercial_gstreamer1.0-plugins-ugly commercial_ffmpeg commercial_mpeg2dec commercial_faac commercial_faad2 commercial_x264"
 ```

 By editing these commented lines in the template files coming from this repository, the user agrees to the terms and conditions from the licenses of the packages that are installed into the final image and that are covered by a commercial license.

 The user also acknowledges that it's their responsibility to make sure they hold the right to use code protected by commercial agreements, whether